acread/Presentations_And_Resources/2024_LongReadLab.md

 `````

-## Mapping the reads to the Setaria reference genome
+## Mapping the reads to the Setaria reference genome using minimap2
-I saved a copy of the Setaria reference genome in the /scratch.global/read0094/ForKristy folder - the below script points to it
+I saved a copy of the Setaria reference genome in the /home/agro5431/shared folder - the below script points to it

 `````
 #!/bin/bash -l